-Matthew Omelsky works and teaches in the field of global black cultural studies.
-His current book project, Fugitive Time: African Diasporic Utopian Aesthetics, presents a theory of time-consciousness—the perception and experience of time—in literature, visual culture, and music from across the diaspora, including Zimbabwe, Britain, Martinique, Senegal, and the US.
-The project charts the intersection of black fugitivity and utopian desire in a range of works, from Olaudah Equiano’s 18th century slave narrative, to Sun Ra’s avant-garde poetry and music, to NoViolet Bulawayo’s contemporary fiction.
-Most of his published work to date investigates questions of power, ontology, and temporality in African fiction and cinema, speculative fiction, black studies critical theory, and climate change thought and aesthetics.
-Before coming to Rochester, Omelsky was the postdoctoral fellow for the Mellon Sawyer Seminar on “Racial Disposability and Cultures of Resistance” in Penn State’s Department of African American Studies.
+Matthew Omelsky specializes in the field of global black cultural studies.
+His current book project, Fugitive Time: African Diasporic Utopian Aesthetics, presents a theory of time-consciousness—the perception and experience of time—in literature, visual culture, and music from across the global diaspora, including Zimbabwe, Britain, Martinique, Senegal, and the US.
+The project charts the intersection of black fugitivity and utopian desire in a range of works, from Aimé Césaire and Wifredo Lam’s négritude aesthetics, to the Black Audio Film Collective's experimental essay films, to Sun Ra’s avant-garde poetry and music, to NoViolet Bulawayo’s contemporary fiction.
+Most of his published work to date focuses on questions of time, being, and becoming in African fiction and cinema, speculative fiction, black studies critical theory, and climate change thought and aesthetics.
+At UR he teaches transnationally focused courses in global black aesthetics, film and fiction studies, digital cultures, speculative aesthetics, and interdisciplinary cultural studies.
+Before coming to Rochester, he was the postdoctoral fellow for the Mellon Sawyer Seminar on “Racial Disposability and Cultures of Resistance” in Penn State’s Department of African American Studies.

 - “African Fugitivities,” The Black Scholar, vol. 50, no. 1, forthcoming Spring 2020